-Autumn is here, and today I’m sharing a look at the top fall home decor trends and design styles for 2025, along with affordable fall decor finds and decorating ideas for every room in your home.
+Autumn will soon be here — and with that in mind, today I’m sharing a look at the top fall home decor trends and design styles for 2026, along with affordable fall decor finds and decorating ideas for every room in your home.

 While summer is my favorite season, over the years I’ve learned to embrace the arrival of autumn and fall decor, with its cozy layers, warm colors, and abundant textures.

-Whether you love fall or are lamenting the end of summer, there are countless ways to add a touch of autumn coziness to your house without completely changing your design style or color scheme.
+Whether you love everything about autumn or are lamenting the end of summer, there are countless ways to add a touch of coziness to your house without completely changing your design style or color palette.

 All of the fall decor trends I’m sharing with you in this post are easy and effortless to incorporate in your home.
 In fact, you probably already own many of the things you’ll see featured in these spaces.